Building Accessible UIs with React and Tailwind

 - Zoom your browser to 200%.
 Does everything still work?

 Building accessible UIs takes more time upfront.
-But it's way easier than retrofitting accessibility into an existing app (trust me, I've done both).
+But it is way easier than adding accessibility later to an existing app.
+Trust me, I have done both.

 Want to chat more about accessible UI patterns?
-Hit me up on Twitter.
-I'm always down to geek out about this stuff.
+Message me on Twitter. always happy to discuss this stuff.